 “Alone” is, as Terra discovered over the summer, a relative term.
 Across from him sits a boy only he can see.

 Puck currently looks like a lanky teenager about Terra’s age, with spiky blonde hair and bright green eyes.
 His skin is pale, his features sharp and angled, and his lips are perpetually curved in a slight, sarcastic smile as he watches Terra continue to search through his lunchbox for something edible.

-A pair of fellow 10th graders walk by, their gazes sliding right over Puck without seeing him before coming to rest on Terra.
+A group of fellow 10th graders walk by, their gazes sliding right over Puck before coming to rest on Terra.
 “Hey, you’re in our spot.”